 Frequently asked questions

-According to the Motor Vehicles Act 1988, it is mandatory to have a motor insurance policy of 5 years on purchasing a new two-wheeler and 3 years for a new four-wheeler.
-Once the policy bought for the new vehicle expires, you can choose the tenure of your next policy on renewal as per your convenience.
+The Motor Vehicles Act 1988 mandates vehicle owners to have a motor insurance policy for five years on purchasing a new two-wheeler.
+After the policy bought for the new vehicle expires, you can choose the tenure of your next policy on renewal as per your convenience.

 If you bought your two-wheeler insurance policy online, getting a duplicate copy of your policy would be much easier and quicker.
-While insurers generally send a copy of the policy documents to the registered email ID, you can also download your insurance online from the insurer's website.
+Insurers generally send a copy of the policy documents to the registered email ID.
+You can also download your insurance online from the insurer's website.
 Follow the steps below:

 • Visit the official website of your car insurance provider.